akhilsadam/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---
-I'm a undergraduate student interested in computational physics.
+I'm an undergraduate student interested in computational physics.

-Currently, I am developing a novel whole-body Positron Emission Tomography detector as part of the UTKL Research Group (under Dr. Karol Lang, at the University of Texas at Austin).
+At the UTKL Research Group, I am developing a novel whole-body plastic Positron Emission Tomography detector.
-As part of the Phonon Momentum Group (with Dr. John Markert, also at UT Austin), we are investigating the angular momentum of lattice phonons in ferrite samples.
+At the Phonon Momentum Group, I investigate the angular momentum of lattice phonons in ferrite samples.

 I also explore simple computer science algorithms, produce physics simulations, art, and music.